 - Utilizing spacing and bullets to make everything easy to read

 - Tailoring your resume for the job specifications to show employers how you’d help them in their exact role

 - Proofreading and ensuring your resume is error-free

 Those are all areas that can help you get more job interviews, so make sure you’re doing everything above before applying for a role.

 You now know what makes a resume good and how to fix many common problems.

-And for more free articles on resume writing and how to get more interviews, visit this page.
+For more free articles on resume writing and how to win interviews, visit this page.